Gabrielingnau/Space-cream/README.md

 # Spece cream

-A ideia agora é criar o Space Cream na versão Desktop!
+The idea now is to create Space Cream in the Desktop version!

-# O que será abordado nesse desafio:
+# What will be addressed in this challenge:

 - Grid;
-- Animações e transições, como visto em aula;
+- Animations and transitions, as seen in class;
 - Media queries.

-# Tecnologias utilizadas
+# Technologies used

 HTML e CSS

 ### leyout

 ![Desafio avançado](https://user-images.githubusercontent.com/116130802/221474398-dea05973-2cb8-43a0-88de-add70f245c5d.png)